Streetscape of Melbourne tram and pedestrians at Collins Street and Swanston Street Intersection

 According to Walk Score, Melbourne has an impressive walkability rating of 99.
 One of the biggest contributors to this high score is the ever-convenient layout of Melbourne’s CBD and the fact that It’s a very pedestrian-friendly area.

-The layout of the CBD makes visiting various landmarks, shopping districts, amenities, and food businesses on foot easy thanks to their proximity, pedestrian lanes, and the vibrant streetscapes.
+The layout of the CBD makes ticking off the popular things to do in Melbourne and visiting various landmarks, shopping districts, amenities, and food businesses on foot easy thanks to their proximity, pedestrian lanes, and the vibrant streetscapes.
 If your feet get tired, you can always hop onto one of the buses or (free) trams nearby.

 Accessible transport options